mattcorr/mattcorr.github.io/_posts/2011-04-06-macbook-pro.md

 I know a lot of PC people still point out the initial cost of a Mac as a major negative.
 Sure it’s expensive, but the quality of the hardware with the interface and “get out of your way” nature of OS X makes it well worth it.

 Also since I still work with PCs at work, I switch between the two every day.
 [Windows 7](http://windows.microsoft.com/en-US/windows7/products/home) is a very capable OS but the quality of the laptops is noticeably inferior!

-But as with all flamewars people have biases and prefer to have sides.
+But as with all flame-wars people have biases and prefer to have sides.
 Some prefer Windows and it works for them. fair enough.
 I just prefer the Mac :)

 Xcode here I come!